-The economy and political system of Burkina Faso should be considered by investors to be less predictable and less stable than
+The economy and political system of Burkina Faso should be considered by investors to be less predictable and less stable than in countries such as Canada and the US.

-There is the potential for the Company to become subject to additional tax liabilities
+There is the potential for the Company to become subject to additional tax liabilities.